The Fragility of Optimized Bandit Algorithms: Illustrations of Fragility

-The lower bound part of Theorem \ref{markovian} follows from a straightforward verification of (\hyperref[A3]{A3})-(\hyperref[A4]{A4}), which is omitted, and then a direct application of Theorem \ref{gartnerellis}.
-To establish the upper bound part, we can use the proof of Theorem \ref{generalupperbound} and simply substitute in, where appropriate (in (\ref{term3}) and (\ref{term7bound})), a Chernoff bound for additive functionals of finite-state Markov chains established in Lemma 2 of the appendix of \cite{moulos_2020}.
+The lower bound part of Proposition \ref{markovian} follows from a straightforward verification of Assumptions \ref{A3}-\ref{A4}, which is omitted, and then a direct application of Theorem \ref{gartnerellis}.
+To establish the upper bound part, we can again use the proof of Theorem \ref{generalupperbound} (in Appendix \ref{generalupperbound_proof}) and substitute in, where appropriate (in (\ref{term3}) and (\ref{term7bound})), a Chernoff-type bound for additive functionals of finite-state Markov chains.
+One version of such a result that is convenient for our purposes is established in Theorem 1 of \cite{moulos_etal2019}.
+(Earlier and more general results can be found in \cite{miller_1961} and \cite{kontoyiannis_etal2003}, respectively.)